Biden introduces Buttigieg as transportation chief in 'historic' U.S. Cabinet

 They include Janet Yellen, who would be the first female treasury secretary; Lloyd Austin, who would be the first Black defense secretary; and Alejandro Mayorkas, who would be the first immigrant and first Latino to head the homeland security department.

-Though Buttigieg is seen as a rising star within the party, some liberal groups and Black activists criticized him during the campaign for not doing enough as South Bend mayor to address racial inequality.
+Congress is considering legislation to change how the Federal Aviation Administration certifies new airplanes after two fatal crashes involving Boeing Co 737 MAX planes.

-Biden and Harris also plan to meet virtually with U.S. state governors later on Wednesday.
+Another issue will be how Biden’s administration deals with vehicle fuel-efficiency requirements.
+Trump’s administration in March finalized a rollback of U.S. standards to require 1.5% annual increases in efficiency through 2026, well below the 5% yearly boosts in Obama-era rules that it discarded.

-Reporting by Joseph Ax; Additional reporting by Julia Harte, Jarrett Renshaw and David Shepardson; Editing by Scott Malone and Alistair Bell
+Reporting by Julia Harte, Jarrett Renshaw and David Shepardson; Writing by Will Dunham; Editing by Colleen Jenkins and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.